Ashley-P/mytui/Documentation.md

     widget_sizer() fills out the sSize struct in frames and other widgets that can have children

+    widget_span_sizer() goes through the tree similar to widget_sizer but checks the colspan and rowspan of widgets and correctly sizes them.

-    void widget_positioner() sets the coords for each widget which tui_draw uses
+    widget_positioner() sets the coords for each widget which tui_draw uses

     add_sSize() adds to sSize structs together and returns the resulting struct